- How to Calculate Income Tax on Salary with Example FY 2023-24

 Our experts are here to help you claim all the available tax exemptions and deductions & file your IT return hassle-free.

-How much HRA exemption is available under the income tax act?
+How much HRA can be claimed under the income tax act?

 HRA tax exemption depends on four components: